markwilliams970/oauth-params-echo/README.md

 oauth-code-echo
 ===============

-A Ruby sinatra app that provides an /oauth-redirect endpoint that will simply echo back to the user, any value contained in the 'code' parameter of the URL.
+A Ruby sinatra app that provides an /oauth-redirect endpoint that will simply echo back to the user, any parameter values contained the URL.
 I.E. hitting this endpoint:

 http://localhost:4567/oauth-redirect?code=f3e56b4c2